arunmishrarut/Credit-card-fraud/README.md

 * Follow the step-by-step instructions in the notebook to reproduce the results and explore the novel oversampling strategy.

-# 💡 What I Learned
-* **Math-driven modeling**: It is everything.
-Focusing on the hardest samples (by prediction error) delivers far better generalization than generic oversampling.

 * **Originality**: After hundreds of iterations,reading research papers, and over 100+ hours on Google Colab GPU runtime, it was all worth it.
 There is so much to add to it but for now, I will leave it here.